jhelsby/clox/readme.md

 * `OP_CONSTANT` uses only a single byte for its operand, limiting a chunk to 256 different constants.
 This could be addressed by making it use more bytes (which would make every constant instruction take up more space), or by adding a new `OP_CONSTANT_LONG` instruction for this special case.

 * Our VM has a fixed stack size.
 We could grow this dynamically for more flexibility.

+* Our hash table in [table.c](./table.c) only accepts string key values.
+We don't need to hash other types to implement clox.

+* Our VM uses string interning - we don't store duplicate strings in memory.
+Instead, if you try to create a string which has already been allocated in memory, clox will return the allocated string's memory address.
+This is a trade-off which adds overhead to string creation in exchange for fast string equality testing.
+To see if two strings are equal, we can just compare their memory addresses - O(1) - instead of comparing each character between both strings - O(n).